allyourbankarebelongtous/pleb-vpn/README.md

 (this is using name.com, which has good prices and a good reputation):
 ![CNAME_Entry](pictures/CNAME_Entry.png)

+You can see that I have updated my CNAME host name for btcpay.allyourbank.ink to "_acme-challenge.btcpay.allyourbank.ink" and my ANSWER for CNAME as "293917e1-b8a6-4792-8a9f-935c260eaa64.auth.acme-dns.io" as instructed by the script.

+I did the same for my second domain, "lnbits.allyourbank.ink".

 After you update your CNAME record(s), wait a bit for the update to propagate (a minute is more than enough usually), and then hit enter.
 The script should finish installing the certs and you should be good to go!